 Future Work

 Various opportunities for further investigation were identified during the course of this project.
-In particular, benchio could be extended to support the file-per-process I/O pattern, to complement the current work done on the single-shared-file strategy and follow-up on the bandwidth improvements seen in the load test seen in Figure 14.
+In particular, benchio could be extended to support the file-per-process I/O pattern, to complement the current work done on the single-shared-file strategy and follow-up on the bandwidth improvements in the load test shown in Figure 14.
 Additionally, write performance has been the exclusive focus of this work due to its relative importance in typical HPC workflows but there is scope for considering the equivalent read performance.

 References